 In particular, /usr/bin/R is included because it is necessary to include the full path to R in order to successfully execute the run.sh script.
 Using simply "R" for example would cause an error to occur.
+Additionally, the -np option should always specify the value "1" in order to avoid an error.
 Basically, when designing a new shell script, the only lines the user may need to change are the following: